sproutfund/website_evergreen/program/hothouse.md

 cover-image:
   source: "/photos/covers/hothouse.jpg"
-  caption: "A massive crowd of attendees fills the main party area at Hothouse 2009, held at the new Bakery Square development in East Liberty."
+  caption: "A massive crowd of attendees fills the main party area at Hothouse 2006, held at the new EastSide development."
-  subcaption: "Bakery Square, East Liberty, August 2009"
+  subcaption: "East Liberty/Shadyside, June 2006"
-  credit: "photo: [Photographer Name]"
+  credit: "photo: Mara Rago"

 context:
   heading: "A showcase of creativity and innovation in Pittsburgh for you and 2,000 of your closest friends."